-These dots are linked to another peculiarity: it seems that prehistoric people aligned this temple astronomically: in spring and autumn equinox Sun shines through the main doorway along the major axis of temple.
-During the solstices the Sun shines on the edges of megaliths on both sides of doorway.
+These dots are linked to another peculiarity: it seems that prehistoric people aligned this temple astronomically: in spring and autumn equinox Sun shines through the main doorway along the major axis of the temple.
+During the solstices, the Sun shines on the edges of megaliths on both sides of the doorway.
 And – now regarding the dots: one stone pillar in the temple has numerous small dots in a row – as if somebody has been counting days between equinoxes.
-There are 179 (with possible two more) dots in one line – as many as days between equinoxes.
+There are 179 (with possibly two more) dots in one line – as many as days between equinoxes.

-Happily the modern restoration technologies including use of reversible hydraulic lime allowed to restore the stones.
-There rised a discussion that the unique Maltese temples should be closed for public but nevertheless in 2002 the temple was reopened to the visitors.
+Happily the modern restoration technologies including the use of reversible hydraulic lime allowed restoring the stones.
+There arose a discussion that the unique Maltese temples should be closed for public but nevertheless, in 2002 the temple was reopened to the visitors.

 - Tore Lomsdalen, Sky and Purpose in Prehistoric Malta: Sun, Moon and Stars at the Temples of Mnajdra.
 2014.
 ISBN 978-1-907767-41-8